Lavieboheme2018/CS5610Web/README.md

    JWT_SECRET=your_secret_key
    PORT=3001
    ```
-   This .env file is already included in the repository.
+   (Note: This .env file is already included in the repository.)

 4. Start the server:
    ```bash